mattia-barbaresi/NohGenerator/README.md

     Evaluation and IT metrics

 - ##### genetic_algorithm
-    the main directory of the project
+    directory of the GA implementation, using DEAP

 - ##### nao_control
     Code for sending moves to the robot.
 It uses naoqi + CoppeliaSim robot simulator (simulated Nao)